 On the software side, the OSC messages sent by each cross are massaged by a PureData patch, before being forwarded to a SuperCollider instrument.
 Using the joysticks, the performer can switch between one of 4 play modes for each cross: granular synthesis, FM synthesis, algorithmically-generated melodies and sample playback.
 The stretch sensors control various sound parameters for each play mode.

 The Crosses were designed with live performance and interactivity in mind.
 I wanted to design something that was intuitive to play and also provided some kind of haptic feedback to the user, much like Martin Marier’s sponge.
-The stretch sensors fulfilled this role perfectly, and inspired me to explore the tension-release, dominant-dominated and slave-master relationships featured in PUPPETS.
+The stretch sensors fulfilled this role perfectly, and inspired me to explore the tension-release and dominant-dominated relationships featured in PUPPETS.